fransan33/TTC_Delay_Project/README.md

    -  Created a reference look up table to map the code description to the cleaned subway delay dataset by creating a VIEW and using a LEFT JOIN, enriching records with delay reason descriptions and operational control level classifications.
    - Collected the subway line names and line numbers from external source and replaced the abbreviated values in line column in the data set by creating CASE WHEN queries.
    - Collected the subway station names from external source to validate the values in station column, resolve inconsistencies, and identify non-sensical names.
 CASE WHEN queries were created to resolve inconsistencies.
-   - Converted the time column data from VARCHAR to TIME datatype to be able to analyze the data properly throughout the MySQL queries, as well as through Tableau dashboards.
+   - Converted the time column data from VARCHAR to TIME datatype to be able to analyze the data properly throughout MySQL queries.
 5. **Analysis:**
    - Yearly KPI and delay trends comparison.
    - Segmenting delay trends by time, station, TTC line, and vehicles.